neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

 In this exercise you are going to add an assignment policy through an Azure buil-in policy and enforcing it to a storage account.

-In this Exercise, you will have:
+In this Exercise, you will:

 + Task 1: Create an Assignment through an Azure built-in Policy.
 + Task 2: Applying the Policy definition to a Storage account.